Vaultionizer/vault-docs/docs/pm/srs.md

 ### 3.10 Licensing Requirements

 ### 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
-We do not take responsibilty for any incorrect data or errors in the application.
+tbd

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Blog](https://vaultionizer.com).
+For any further information you can contact the Vaultionizer Team or check our [Blog](https://vaultionizer.com).
 The Team Members are:
 - Johannes Quast
 - Julien Meier